-BLACK (NOT APPROVED) DRUGS
+BLACK (NOT APPROVED) DRUGS (Note these appear on the formulary website as purple)

-BLACK (NOT APPROVED) - These are medicines that have been reviewed and have been deemed less suitable for prescribing, and are therefore not recommended in primary or secondary care.
+BLACK (NOT APPROVED) (Note these appear on the formulary website as purple) - These are medicines that have been reviewed and have been deemed less suitable for prescribing, and are therefore not recommended in primary or secondary care.
 This may be due to the lack of good clinical evidence, or due to the availability of more suitable alternatives (in addition to all medicines with a "not NHS" or "DLCV" classification in the BNF, those agents as included within the NICE "Do not do" list, and those agents included with the NHS England: Items which should not routinely be prescribed in primary care).